 A silent meditation retreat?
 Introvert dream?
 Emotional nightmare?
 Something else?
 Here’s my experience with a 5-day silent retreat.
 It wasn’t easy but I did enjoy the quiet and spaciousness, and I did come to a more true center away from busy days.

 Many people knew I went on a silent meditation retreat last month and have asked me “How was it!?”
 Their question was often accompanied with one of these comments:

 - “I don’t know if I could handle that.
 That’s not for me.”

 - “Hmm, that could be nice but I don’t have time for that.
 Maybe one day.”

 - “Oh wow, silence for 5 days sounds great.”

-When I heard others going away on these retreats over the years, I had that same range of reactions, first starting with the most resistance to gradually more intrigue.
+Any of that sound familiar?
+When I heard others going away on these retreats over the years, I have had all those reactions, first starting with the most resistance to gradually more intrigue.
 Mostly I thought it was for other people.